 Make sure to charge your electronic devices fully before you travel.
 If any of the devices in your hand luggage won’t power up when a security agent asks, you won’t be allowed to take them on the plane with you.
 A multi-port charger is a great way to charge up more than one device and free up a little more space in your bag.

-Here’s the multi-port charger that I use and recommend – it’s lightning-fast with a heap of security features to protect your devices, plus, it’s compact and lightweight.
+Here’s the multi-port charger that I use – it’s lightning-fast with a heap of security features to protect your devices, plus, it’s compact and lightweight.

 #14 Pick your camera carefully

 Consider leaving your big DSLR camera at home and travelling with a lightweight mirrorless camera or taking all of your photos on your smartphone.

 #15 Ditch the chunky jewellery

 Jewellery can be a magnet for the wrong kind of attention when travelling, especially if you’re a solo female traveller.
 Consider taking only the bare minimum of jewellery with you, and keep it subtle, not only to save on packing space but also to look after your security.

 Top tip: If you’re a solo female traveller, a fake wedding ring can help you to avoid unwanted attention.

 Now you know how to pack hand luggage like a pro; you can travel for weeks on end with everything you need and without lugging a massive suitcase around with you.
 Adios, baggage claim!

 If you’re planning a trip soon, be sure to bookmark these tips on how to pack hand luggage for later!
 If you love new adventures as much as I do, sign up for my weekly newsletter for even more travel tips!